-At the age of 25, Princess Elizabeth pledged to remain queen for the rest of her life at her coronation at Westminster Abbey in London on June 2, 1953.
-Check out 10 little-known facts about the ceremony!
+At the age of 25, Queen Elizabeth II — then known as Princess Elizabeth — pledged to remain queen for the rest of her life at her coronation at Westminster Abbey in London on June 2, 1953.
+Keep scrolling for 10 little-known facts about the ceremony.

-1. Elizabeth is the sixth queen to have been crowned in Westminster Abbey.
+1. Elizabeth was the sixth queen to have been crowned in Westminster Abbey.
 The first was Queen Mary I, whose coronation was in 1553.